mgba-emu/mgba/README.md

 Copyright
 ---------

-mGBA is Copyright © 2013 – 2016 Jeffrey Pfau.
+medusa is Copyright © 2013 – 2017 Jeffrey Pfau.
 It is distributed under the [Mozilla Public License version 2.0](https://www.mozilla.org/MPL/2.0/).
 A copy of the license is available in the distributed LICENSE file.

-mGBA contains the following third-party libraries:
+medusa contains the following third-party libraries:

 - [inih](https://github.com/benhoyt/inih), which is copyright © 2009 Ben Hoyt and used under a BSD 3-clause license.
 - [blip-buf](https://code.google.com/archive/p/blip-buf), which is copyright © 2003 – 2009 Shay Green and used under a Lesser GNU Public License.